Buying Rental Properties with Hard Money Loans Versus Non-QM Loans

-- Buying Rental Properties With Hard Money Loans by real estate investors as a short term bridge financing tool enables them to be able to fund real estate projects quickly with a fraction of the paperwork required by banks and traditional commercial lenders
+Many investors who specialize in fix and flip housing rely on hard money financing.
+This is due to the limited paperwork required and the fast closing and funding.
+Buying Rental Properties With Hard Money Loans by real estate investors as a short-term bridge financing tool enables them to be able to fund real estate projects quickly with a fraction of the paperwork required by banks and traditional commercial lenders.

-- The good news is that Gustan Cho Associates now offers Non-QM Loans on investment properties where investors no longer have to rely on hard money loans
+The good news is that Gustan Cho Associates now offers Non-QM Loans on investment properties where investors no longer have to rely on hard money loans.

-Hard Money Financing is a short term financing option used by real estate investors to fund their real estate projects.
+Hard Money Financing is a short-term financing option used by real estate investors to fund their real estate projects.

-- The number of points charged and interest rates depends on the risk of the project and other variables
+3% to as high as 18% in upfront fees is the norm on hard money loans.
+The number of points charged and interest rates depend on the risk of the project and other variables.

-- Hard and private money lenders are more concerned about the property than the borrower when underwriting the loan
+Hard and private money lenders are more concerned about the property than the borrower when underwriting the loan.